sandro-pasquali/snoopy/readme.md

 Remember to `npm install`

+Start with `node server`

+An HTTP server will now be listening on 8080.
+The socket server will be listening to 8081.

 A demo of using Node's `cluster` module to create multiple socket servers sharing a single port.
 The goal is to have a small probe report user actions to an administration interface.

 ![Admin](admin.png)